orchetect/MIDIKit/README.md

 ## System Compatibility

 - Xcode 12.4 / macOS 10.15.7 are minimum requirements to compile
-- When compiled, MIDIKit supports macOS 10.12+ and iOS 10.0+ (tvOS and watchOS are supported but not fully tested)
+- When compiled, MIDIKit supports macOS 10.12+ and iOS 10.0+

 ## Author